exposit/katamoiran/_posts/2016-10-20-further-adventures-with-traits.md

 __*New Stuff*__

-Remember that under my modified trait system, you always apply up to two positive traits to any roll, in addition to any and all negative ones.
+Remember that under my modified trait system, you always apply up to two positive traits to any roll, in addition to any and all negative ones and any temporary (situational) traits, positive or negative.

 A new concept for this post is the idea of "bonus" traits; these are traits that, under very specific circumstances, may be combined with the normal two positive traits on a roll.
 You should only use one bonus trait per roll.
 (Yes.
 Power creep after ONE post.
 That has to be a new record.)